McKenzie Coan: Early life and education

-Swimming
+Swimming career

 Coan is an S7-6-7 category swimmer, who is ranked first in the world in the 50m, 100m, 400m and 1500m freestyle events.
 Coan is an American record holder from her previous classifications of S8 and S9 in the 100m Individual Medley and the 400m freestyle, as well as a multiple time American record holder in her current S7 classification.
 Coan started swimming competitively at the age of five after both of her brothers joined a local swim team.
 She is currently a member of the Loyola University Maryland varsity team which competes at the NCAA Division 1 level.
 Coan was also a member of the Cumming Waves Swim Team, where she was team captain throughout high school.

 Coan's main talents are in that of the freestyle and backstroke events.
 Although she was scheduled to compete in 3 events at first games in London in 2012, Coan was forced to withdraw from the 100m backstroke and 200m IM because of a teammate's reclassification status.
 Coan managed to come out 6th overall in the 400m freestyle final on 31 August 2012.
 She came out ranked 4th overall in the IPC Swimming World Rankings.

 Coan recently committed to swim for Paralympic national team Coach Brian Loeffler at Loyola University in Maryland.
 She will join a number of other Paralympic athletes as part of her training group through Rio 2016.

 Coan has expressed her desire to continue to train for the next games in Tokyo in 2020 as she comes towards the end of her collegiate swimming career at Loyola it is unclear where she will train for the 2020 Games.